monsterkodi/tree-view-filter/README.md

 ## Usage

-Press `alt-cmd-shift-f` or invoke `Tree View Filter:Show` to focus the filter pattern editor, enter your pattern and press Enter/Return to confirm.
+Press `ctrl-alt-shift-f` or invoke `Tree View Filter:Activate` to focus the filter pattern editor, enter your pattern and press Enter/Return to confirm.

 To restore the tree view to its unfiltered state: